-There are several tools online to help you find answers, including ones from Bankrate and Yahoo Finance.
+There are several tools online to help you find answers, like this one from Bankrate.
 Our own Personal Insurance Checkup is a neat calculator that looks at your current financial situation and identifies where you have insurance gaps or where you have more than you need.

 If you find out you do need additional coverage, it’s probably in one of the three major categories below.
 Here’s how to address those gaps.

 Does your employer’s health insurance plan not cover something you need?
 If you’re looking to expand your coverage, you’ll probably need to replace your company’s plan with something from the marketplace.
 For more information on how to do that, read our in-depth guide.

 If your employer doesn’t offer dental or vision care, you can get both relatively inexpensively through the health insurance marketplace.
 You may also be interested in dental savings plans – in some cases, they can be a better deal than dental insurance.